Welcome to my blog, gallery, and archive – a collection of things I’ve designed and made over the years.

 This is a Work In Progress – feel free to follow along

-Runner-Up on Printables Anything Goes Competition, Feb 2025
+Runner-Up on Instructables Anything Goes Competition, Feb 2025

 Ever wanted to create your own language or scripts.
 Look no further, you can now with these software tools.